-An inline digestive enzyme cartridge (RELiZORB®, Alcresta[TM] Therapeutics Inc., Newton, Massachusetts) is clinically proven and, therefore, may be medically necessary for members age five years and older in stable health who have cystic fibrosis and confirmed exocrine pancreatic insufficiency and are receiving ongoing enteral nutrition and pancreatic enzyme replacement therapy (Cystic Fibrosis Foundation, 2021; Schwarzenberg, 2016; Stevens, 2018).
+An in-line digestive enzyme cartridge (RELiZORB[®], Alcresta[TM] Therapeutics Inc., Newton, Massachusetts) is clinically proven and, therefore, may be medically necessary for members aged one year and older in stable health who have cystic fibrosis and confirmed exocrine pancreatic insufficiency and are receiving ongoing enteral nutrition and pancreatic enzyme replacement therapy (Hendrix, 2022; Leonard, 2023; Sathe, 2021; U.S. Food and Drug Administration, 2025).